Moral Alignment for LLM Agents

 \subsection{Implementation Details}

 We use \textit{Gemma2-2b-it} \citep{gemma_2024} as our core agent model to be fine-tuned, being one of the most popular and performant small open-source models.
-The small model footprint allows us to run computationally feasible experiments through the use of LoRA \citep{hu2021loralowrankadaptationlarge} and 4-bit quantization.
 We use the TRL library \citep{vonwerra2022trl} to fine-tune the LLM with PPO.
-We run training for $T=1000$ episodes for each fine-tuning variation.
-In our PPO implementation, we use batch sizes of $N=3$ and $N=5$ for LLM vs LLM and LLM vs TFT training, respectively, which strikes a nice balance between not running out of available CUDA memory, yet providing sufficient experience for stable and efficient training \footnote{The code implementing the model fine-tuning and analysis will be made available upon acceptance.} We use reward scaling and normalization \citep{Engstrom2020Implementation}, as well as gradient accumulation with 4 steps, and employ LoRA \citep{hu2021loralowrankadaptationlarge} with rank 64, so that the total number of parameters we train is only around 5\% of the original model.
-Otherwise, we keep all PPO parameters as their default values in the TRL package, including the optimizer's learning rate and adaptive KL control \citep{jaques2017klcontrol}.
+We run PPO training for $T=1000$ episodes for each fine-tuning variation, using batch sizes of $N=3$ and $N=5$ for LLM vs LLM and LLM vs TFT training, respectively, which strikes a nice balance between not running out of available CUDA memory, yet providing sufficient experience for stable and efficient training \footnote{Code (fine-tuning and analysis): \url{https://github.com/liza-tennant/LLM_morality}.}.
+To run computationally feasible experiments, we use 4-bit quantization, LoRA with rank 64 \citep{hu2021loralowrankadaptationlarge}, training around 5\% of the number of parameters in the original model.
+We use reward scaling and normalization \citep{Engstrom2020Implementation} and gradient accumulation with 4 steps.
+Otherwise, we keep all PPO parameters at their default values in the TRL package, including the optimizer's learning rate and adaptive KL control \citep{jaques2017klcontrol}.
+All training was performed on a single A100 or V100 GPU with up to 40GB VRAM.
 In terms of reward parameters, we set $\xi=3$ and $R_{\text{illegal}}=-6$.
-We select the tokens \textit{action1} and \textit{action2} as the only ``legal'' tokens in response to the \textit{IPD} prompt ($C_{\text{legal}}=$ \textit{action1}, $D_{\text{legal}}=$ \textit{action2}).
-The action symbols are each encoded as two tokens in the model's tokenizer, so during training we restrict the maximum output length for model generations to two tokens.
-For detail on parameter selection, please refer to Appendix \ref{appdx:reproducibility}.
+We select the tokens \textit{action1} and \textit{action2} as the only ``legal'' tokens in response to the \textit{IPD} prompt: \{$C_{\text{legal}}=$ \textit{action1}, $D_{\text{legal}}=$ \textit{action2}\}.
+These action symbols are each encoded as two tokens in the model's tokenizer, so during training we restrict the maximum length for model generations to two tokens.
+Further detail on parameter selection is presented in Appendix \ref{appdx:reproducibility}.